nautobot/nautobot/docs/development/index.md

 ## Project Structure

-All development of the current Nautobot release occurs in the `develop` branch; releases are packaged from the `master` branch.
-The `master` branch should _always_ represent the current stable release in its entirety, such that installing Nautobot by either downloading a packaged release or cloning the `master` branch provides the same code base.
+All development of the current Nautobot release occurs in the `develop` branch; releases are packaged from the `main` branch.
+The `main` branch should _always_ represent the current stable release in its entirety, such that installing Nautobot by either downloading a packaged release or cloning the `main` branch provides the same code base.

 Nautobot components are arranged into functional subsections called _apps_ (a carryover from Django vernacular).
 Each app holds the models, views, and templates relevant to a particular function: